-The prices of cryptocurrencies are currently at an all-time high, and Ethereum’s $1000+ value per block is no exception.
+The prices of cryptocurrencies are currently at an all-time high, and Ethereum’s $2000+ value per coin is no exception.
 At the moment, it’s one of the most profitable cryptocurrencies to mine.
 If you don’t yet know how to mine Ethereum, don’t worry; we’ve got you covered.
 Below we’ve created a step-by-step guide to mining Ethereum.

 Make sure your hardware’s all set: